 Google has already done a tremendous job in outling (the basics of) the Enhanced Ecommerce implementation.
 Just do a search on “Enhanced Ecommerce” or “Enhanced Ecommerce GTM” and you will find great guides available online.

 I will reveal my latest tips and best practices on implementing Enhanced Ecommerce in the right way.
+Keep in mind that you should always configure goals in addition to your ecommerce setup.

 1. Set up a Winning Team